Lucas4MouthGauard/dumbfun/README.md

 ## 🙏 Acknowledgments

-Thanks to all who provided inspiration for this "dumb" terminal:
+Thanks to all who provided inspiration for this "smart" terminal:
 - Classic hacker movies
 - Retro computer games
 - ASCII art creators